 Visual Memory Skills:

-These skills include remembering a newly learned word later in the story, remembering what they have read, following a multi-step direction, and copying information from a board or screen to paper.
+Visual memory skills include remembering a newly learned word later in the story, remembering what has been read, following a multi-step direction, and copying information from a board or screen to paper.

 Q-bitz: Can be played alone or with up to 4 players.
 The goal is to place your blocks to copy a pattern.
 If playing with others, speed wins.
 Suggested for ages 3 and up.

 Memory: Any kind of memory game is great for working on visual memory.
 If your child struggles, play with less cards.
 Another adaptation is to place one set of matches in one group and the second set of matches in another group so the child just has to pick one card from each group to attempt to make a match.
 This game below is suggested for ages 5-8.